 - Aging skin: 2 parts sunflower, 4 parts almond, 3 parts rosehip, 1 part castor

-- Lavender, Rose, Geranium for drier skin types
+- Lavender, Rose (pricey but worth every single drop for dry and/or aging skin), Geranium for drier skin types

 - Lemongrass or Ylang Ylang for oilier skin types